nexlinkproject/nexlink-ml-api/backend/README.md

-# Backend for Project Planning App
+# Backend for Nexlink ML API

 This directory contains the FastAPI backend application.